Strengthening Family Mealtimes

 The Social Aspect

 Plan the social component of the meal, not just the menu.
 You might read a passage of scripture such as one of the parables.
 The “Parable of the Sower” in Matthew 13:3-9 is a great story that shares the importance of having a soft heart toward God’s Word.
-You might then share with your family how the Lord is working in your life.
+You might then share with your family how the Lord is working in your life and look for ways to connect your kids to God’s Spiritual Strength.
 Talk about how he’s working in your child’s life and praise him together for how he’s operating in your family.
 What an amazing opportunity for you to have with your kids.

 Not all conversation needs to be spiritual in nature.
 Just talking about the day, what people are learning, and telling stories that might be interesting to others, strengthens your family identity.
 This time in your child’s life will be gone before you know it.
 Make the most of every moment with your kids.
 Laugh and enjoy life together as you sit around the table.